anonymin/thinkful-vday/readme.md

 ## Workflow

 We will be creating this was page iteratively, step by step.
 In other words, we'll add a line of code then discuss what it does.
-I've included links to the updated code after each step.
-If you get stuck, please comment below.

 ## Our Card's Structure (HTML)